-Species: The Atlantic herring (Clupea harengus) is a member of the Clupeidae family, but also arrow worms, diatoms, and eggs and larvae of various species.
+Species: The Atlantic herring (Clupea harengus) is a member of the Clupeidae family, one of the world's most abundant fish species and of high commercial importance.
+Distribution: Subtropical to Arctic waters at both sides of the North Atlantic.
+Food: Zooplankton, mainly copepods, other crustaceans and smaller fish species, but also arrow worms, diatoms, and eggs and larvae of various species.
+Conservation status: Least concern.